Kids’ Valley Garden

 Earworms

-• They mature into greenish-gray and brown moths with black dots which will then lay off-white, ribbed eggs.
+• They mature into greenish-gray and brown moths with black dots, which will then lay off-white, ribbed eggs.

 • Earworm pupae survive over the winter in the soil.

-• To suffocate earworms apply mineral oil to the corn silks once they have withered and begun to turn brown.
+• To suffocate earworms, apply mineral oil to the corn silks once they have withered and begun to turn brown.

-• Squirt about ½ of an eyedropperful of the oil on each small ear and ¾ on the large ones.
+• Use about ½ of an eyedropper (0.5 ml) of the oil on each small ear and ¾ (1.8 ml) on the larger ones.

-• You can add a little powdered red pepper to the mineral oil but wear rubber gloves because red pepper can sting if you get it on your skin.
+• You can add a little powdered red pepper to the mineral oil, but wear rubber gloves because red pepper can sting if you get it on your skin.

 bugs caring